sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 - product title
 - wholesale price

 Normally, we would want to filter the entire array to extract all possible genres, then reduce the result to unique values.
 In this case we will not do that since we know that there are only three genres.
-We just create a simple array for genres in your code to handle them.
+We just create a simple array for genres in the code to handle them.

 ####Showing the List of Genres

 Now that we know the data, let's see how to create our first template.
-Like Angularjs, Mustache and Handlebars, Soma-templates uses double curly braces to delimit a token.
+Like Angularjs, Mustache and Handlebars, Soma-template uses double curly braces to delimit a token.
 And like Angularjs, Soma provides a repeater to output the items of an array.
 The repeater's format is like Angularjs where you use a "key in object" type of iteration.
 The root of our template will be the list with id of "fragranceGenres".
 When we initialize a template of the name "fragranceGenres", we'll be able to add to its scope to make those things available to the template.
 Take a look at the following markup:

 ```